matthieu-sgi/Pool_Ball_tracking_AI/README.md

 The V1 is light enough on a desk computer.

 ### RESNET

+#### Model
 A ResNet is a similar to a convolutional network but it also includes residual layers.
 This means that it includes the result a previous layer.
 This allows to avoir gradient vanishing or exploding.
 The code of the ResNet is [here](resnet_version/Ball_tracking_resnet18.ipynb).
+#### Training

+The loss function is the BSEWithLogits.

+The training is done on 7500 images and the validation on 2 500 images.
+The training is done on 300 epochs with a batch size of 64, 128 or 256.

+#### Results

+The ResNet18 is a ResNet with 18 layers.
+It is a homemade version of the ResNet18 from Pytorch.
+This version only includes 12 convolutions.
+The 18 layers model was to heavy to train.

+The ResNet as it is is not accurate at all, it is not usable for now.
+Convolutions are also heavy which slows down the training.

 ## Documentation

 All the project is explained on the [project_report.pdf](project_report.pdf) file.

 The whole logging of the AI has been down using Wandb : [https://wandb.ai/sn00wden/simplest_IA](https://wandb.ai/sn00wden/simplest_IA)